MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/static-web-app/create-computer-vision-resource-use-in-code.md

 # 3. Create Computer Vision resource and use in code

-In this step, create your Azure resources and use those resources in the code.
+In this step, create your Computer Vision resource and set to environment variables.

 ## Create Azure resources